navgurukul/newton/README.md

 - exercise-5.md
 ```

-These files have to exist in the parent directory. `introduction-to-loops.md` is a folder, and `understanding-while-loops.md` etc. are files that are to exist in the directory.
+These files have to exist in the parent directory. `introduction-to-loops` is a folder, and `understanding-while-loops.md` etc. are files that are to exist in the directory.

 The `details` directory has two main files, `info.md` and `details.md`